Table of Contents

 All assets are represented by documents.
 That means to get a texture into the engine, you need a texture document which describes which source files (png, jpg, etc) are used to create the texture and how they shall be imported.
 This is where you configure such things as, whether to use compression, whether an alpha channel should be present and so on.

-Other asset types of course have other options for importing.
+Other asset types, of course, have other options for importing.

 To create these documents you have two options: Manual or automatic import.